 With portable chains, their relative length means there’s always loads of options when you’re looking for somewhere to lock your bike.
 And if the chain is long enough, you can even secure two bikes with one lock.

-Also, because they’re flexible, they’re usually much less complicated to transport than U-locks.
-Just wrap them round your seat post or your top tube and you’re good to go!
+Also, because they’re flexible, they’re usually much less complicated to transport than u-locks.
+Just wrap them round your seat post and you’re good to go!

 For stationary chains, their huge weight is not such a problem.
 And again, their relative length can be a major advantage at home where you may want to secure two or more bikes at once.

-It’s also (very) unusual to have a bike rack at home and chain locks are much better suited than U-locks to the ground anchors you are more likely to use in a shed or a garage.
+It’s also (very) unusual to have a bike rack at home and chain locks are much better suited than u-locks to the ground anchors you are more likely to use in a bike shed or a garage.